28 Days Later

-28 Days Later is a 2002 British post-apocalyptic horror film directed by Danny Boyle and written by Alex Garland.
-It stars Cillian Murphy as a bicycle courier who awakens from a coma to discover the accidental release of a highly contagious, aggression-inducing virus has caused the breakdown of society.
+28 Days Later (sometimes stylised with ellipsis as 28 Days Later...) is a 2002 British post-apocalyptic horror film directed by Danny Boyle and written by Alex Garland.
+It stars Cillian Murphy as a bicycle courier who awakens from a coma to discover that the accidental release of a highly contagious, aggression-inducing virus has caused the breakdown of society.
 Naomie Harris, Christopher Eccleston, Megan Burns, and Brendan Gleeson appear in supporting roles.

-Garland took inspiration from George A. Romero's Night of the Living Dead film series and John Wyndham's 1951 novel The Day of the Triffids for the film's post-apocalyptic story.
+Garland took inspiration from George A. Romero's Night of the Living Dead film series and John Wyndham's 1951 novel The Day of the Triffids.
 Filming took place in various locations in the United Kingdom in 2001.
 The crew filmed for brief periods during early mornings and temporarily closed streets to capture recognisable and typically busy areas when they were deserted.
 John Murphy composed an original soundtrack for the film, with other instrumental songs by Brian Eno, Godspeed You!
-Black Emperor and other artists also being featured.
+Black Emperor, and other artists.